-The Prerequisites for building NUT on different OSes document suggests prerequisite packages with tools and dependencies available and needed to build and test as much as possible of NUT on numerous platforms, written from perspective of CI testing (if you are interested in getting updated drivers for a particular device, you might select a sub-set of those suggestions).
+The NUT Quality Assurance Guide (or docs/config-prereqs.txt in NUT sources for up-to-date information) document suggests prerequisite packages with tools and dependencies available and needed to build and test as much as possible of NUT on numerous platforms, written from perspective of CI testing (if you are interested in getting updated drivers for a particular device, you might select a sub-set of those suggestions).

-This "Config Prereqs" document for latest NUT iteration can be found at https://github.com/networkupstools/nut/blob/master/docs/config-prereqs.txt or as https://github.com/networkupstools/nut/blob/master/docs/config-prereqs.txt or https://github.com/networkupstools/nu
+This "Config Prereqs" document for latest NUT iteration can be found at https://github.com/networkupstools/nut/blob/master/docs/config-prereqs.txt in your build workspace (from Git or tarball).